plyoung/godot_editor_ui_hacks/README.md

 Copy folder in addons to the addons folder in your Godot project's folder.

-Note: it makes assumptions about node locations so might not work in all Godot version. tested in:
+Note: it makes assumptions about node locations so might not work in all Godot version.
+Tested in:
 - 4.2.1

 **Features & Use**